matrix-org/synapse/docs/upgrading/README.md

 # Upgrading to v1.33.0

-## Account Validity HTML templates can now display a user\'s expiration date
+## Account Validity HTML templates can now display a user's expiration date

 This may affect you if you have enabled the account validity feature, and have made use of a custom HTML template specified by the